jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 ### Post-update issues
 In `#system76` on Freenode, which is barren and likely not worth joining, I've seen some questions about people losing some fn key functionality after the update.
 For me, HDMI didn't work at all after the update.
-After unplugging and testing the HDMI cable and monitor on another machine, I concluded that the firmware update must've borked something. `xrandr` didn't show any connections, but I didn't look further into it than that, since it was late and I was pleased enough to've finished the update.
+I unplugged and tested the HDMI cable and monitor on another machine and concluded that the firmware update must've borked something. `xrandr` didn't show any connections, but I didn't look further into it than that, since it was late and I was pleased enough to've finished the update.